 Many social innovators of today work locally, but are connected with other innovators around the globe through networks.
 TRANSIT explores these linkages by researching transnational networks of social innovation in Europe and Latin America as embedded case studies both qualitatively and quantitatively.

-In-depth empirical work has come to an end and TRANSIT proudly shares its materials.
-Over the past two years, TRANSIT-researchers have interacted with and studied 20 transnational networks – for each network they focused on the network level as well as on 2-3 local manifestations.
+Empirical work has come to an end and TRANSIT proudly shares its materials.
+Over the past four years, TRANSIT-researchers have interacted with and studied 20 transnational networks – for each network they focused on

 For each transnational network, TRANSIT-researchers wrote a full case report as well as a summarizing Transformative Social Innovation (TSI)-narrative.
 You can find each report on the respective page of the network in the resourcehub.
 Please read the Disclaimer (PDF) that is part of each TSI-Narrative and find more information on the status first set of case studies (PDF).